sigmf/SigMF/extensions/spatial.sigmf-ext.md

 relative to the `aperture_bearing`.
 This is useful for reference data which is well controlled, but is not well suited for arbitrary signals or data with more than one emitter location.

+The `element_geometry` object MAY be included in each `captures` segment to specify phase center geometry at different frequencies.
+Including this in the `captures` segment is optional, and is only needed for multi frequency captures where the element phase centers also move with frequency.
+This object MUST be defined if there is not a `sigmf-collection` file that specifies the `element_geometry`.
+This array MUST be of length `num_elements` (if specifying the geometry of the entire array), OR of length `core:num_channels` (if specifying only the elements contained in this Recording).
+The `captures` scope definition of `element_geometry` SHALL take priority over a value specified in a `collection`.

 The `phase_offset` field is a double precision value used when a dataset is captured from a RF device that is phase cohenert but not phase-aligned.
 Datasets